Health official offers safety tips for ACL

-AUSTIN, Texas — With the Austin City Limits Music Festival (ACL) kicking off this weekend, health officials are warning about common injuries seen during ACL and how to prevent those injuries.
+AUSTIN, Texas — With the Austin City Limits Music Festival (ACL) kicking off this weekend, health officials are warning about common issues seen during ACL and how to prevent injuries.

-Peyton Boyer, a Trauma Injury Prevention Coordinator at St. David's South Austin Medical Center, says the biggest health issues he usually sees during ACL are heat-related sicknesses, alcohol-related injuries and pedestrian injuries.
+Payton Bowyer, a trauma injury prevention coordinator at St. David's South Austin Medical Center, said the biggest health issues he usually sees during ACL are heat-related sicknesses, alcohol-related injuries and pedestrian injuries.

-"Even though it is getting a little bit cooler for, you know, Texas terms, I would say make sure that you are still putting on sunscreen and you're staying hydrated when you walk in there, locate those hydration zones so you can go and refill," said Boyer.
+"Even though it is getting a little bit cooler for, you know, Texas terms, I would say make sure that you are still putting on sunscreen and you're staying hydrated when you walk in there, locate those hydration zones so you can go and refill," Bowyer said.

-Boyer says anyone drinking alcohol during the festival needs to make sure they're staying hydrated as well.
-Boyer says many people don't realize that alcohol can cause dehydration.
+Bowyer said anyone drinking alcohol during the festival needs to make sure they're staying hydrated as well, saying that many people don't realize that alcohol can cause dehydration.

 "So make sure that you are also keeping up with those fluids as well and be aware of your surroundings.
-I would say also stay with your group because... when you're under the influence, it's a little bit easier to lose your group," explained Boyer.
+I would say also stay with your group because ... when you're under the influence, it's a little bit easier to lose your group," Bowyer said.

 A lot of scooters are used during the festival and around Downtown Austin, so health officials caution pedestrians and drivers to keep their heads up and stay vigilant.

 "So if you need anything, I would not hesitate to reach out to them there.
 That's what they're there for.
-They're there to help you," said Boyer.
+They're there to help you," Bowyer said.

 If you see anything suspicious or if someone's having a medical emergency, call 911.
 For any non-emergencies, call 311.